 "Great gain" in heaven is stored up for the contented godly.
 In fact, godliness has value in both "the present life AND the life to come" (1 Tim.
 4:8).
 The Apostle Peter expands on Paul's key to fruitful Christian living with the following to be added to their faith -- making every effort to do so:For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, brotherly kindness; and to brotherly kindness, love (2 Pet.
 1:5-7).IF you do this, the following conditional promise is yours:... they [these qualities] will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ, v.
 8.THIS IS THE KEY -- possess these qualities in increasing measure....
 IF you do these things, you will NEVER FALL, and you will receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ, (v.
 11).This is also how you can make "your calling and election sure," v.
 10. Notice the human responsibility in this!
 As important as it is to store up treasures in heaven (Mt.
 6:20), taking preventatives so we will NEVER fall is even more important.
 That's why Peter put this first in verses 10,11.
 Further, Peter believed a Christian's position was "secure," but NOT so secure that he could never fall from it.
 See 2 Pet.
 3:17.
-Plan for the future by living godly now and the rest of your earthly life.
+Live godly to prepare to die and to plan for the Christian Judgment.
 NOTE: the important aforementioned information about the Christian judgement is NOT the same as the great white throne judgement which comes sometime after the millennial kingdom reign of Christ for 1000 years!

 Skull And Crossbones Awards For False Prophets And False Teachers